MS Mustai Karim

 Review of MS Mustai Karim

-MS Mustai Karim cruise ship ("теплоход Мyстай Карим" круизный корабль) is a Russian passenger ship owned by the private Russian shipping company Mosturflot ("Мостурфлот") and operated under charter by Russia's largest cruise company VODOHOD ("Водоход").
-The 6-deck newbuilds (sisterships Mustai Karim and Pyotr Velikiy/Пётр Великий) were both designed and constructed in Russia.
-Vessel's scheduled launch is in May 2020.
-This new-design Russian riverboat (Project PV300, sea-and-river vessel) is currently under construction at Shipyard Krasnoye Sormovo (Nizhny Novgorod Russia).
+MS Mustai Karim cruise ship ("теплоход Мyстай Карим" круизный корабль) is a Russian passenger vessel owned by the private Russian shipping company Mosturflot ("Мостурфлот") and operated under charter by Russia's largest cruise company, VODOHOD ("Водоход").
+The two 6-deck newbuilds (sisterships Mustai Karim and Pyotr Velikiy/Пётр Великий) were both designed and constructed in Russia.
+The vessel’s launch was scheduled for May 2020.
+This new-design Russian riverboat (Project PV300, sea-and-river vessel) was under construction at Krasnoye Sormovo Shipyard (Nizhny Novgorod, Russia).

 MS Mustai Karim cruise ship (VODOHOD, Russia)

-The cruise vessel is named after Mustai Karim (Mustafa Safich Karimov Bashkir / 1919-2005).
-He was a Soviet poet and writer from USSR's Bashkir Republic (Russian SFSR) which is now part of the Russian Federation under the name Bashkortostan.
+The cruise vessel is named after Mustai Karim (Mustafa Safich Karimov; 1919–2005), a Soviet poet and writer from the USSR’s Bashkir Republic (Russian SFSR), now the Republic of Bashkortostan in the Russian Federation.

 VODOHOD's cruise ship "Project PV300LMPP-110"

-At the end of 2016, VODOHOD (Russia's largest passenger shipping company) signed a contract with the Russian shipbuilder USC (United Shipbuilding Corporation) for construction of one PV300 unit.
-The building contractor is the USC's subsidiary PJSC "Krasnoe Sormovo".
-The newbuild was planned to be ready for 2020 Volga River navigation season.
-The cost of the shipbuilding contract was around RUB 3,2 billion (USD 56,8 million).
+At the end of 2016, VODOHOD (Russia's largest passenger shipping company) signed a contract with the Russian shipbuilder USC (United Shipbuilding Corporation) to construct one PV300 unit.
+The builder is USC’s subsidiary PJSC “Krasnoe Sormovo.”
+The newbuild was planned to be ready for the 2020 Volga River navigation season.
+The contract value was around RUB 3.2 billion (USD 56.8 million).

 new Russian cruise ship design (bow / forward view)

-The project realized by VODOHOD partly resembles the PV300 project, as it was modified to meet the standards of the company's commercial efficiency.
-The full name of this ship project is PV300LMPP-110.
-The newbuild is planned to cruise on Volga River (between Moscow and Saint Petersburg, navigation duration up to 5-6 months) and during winter it operates sea cruises navigating between ports in Balck Sea, Caspian Sea and Azov Sea.
+The project realized by VODOHOD is based on the PV300 design and modified to meet the company’s commercial efficiency standards.
+The full project name is PV300LMPP-110.
+The newbuild is planned to cruise on the Volga River (between Moscow and Saint Petersburg, navigation duration up to 5–6 months) and, during winter, to operate sea cruises between ports in the Black Sea, Caspian Sea, and Azov Sea.

 new Russian cruise ship design (stern / aft view)